NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

 Input Data Format for Training and Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Training, validation, and test folders should be separate.
 All three folders must be stored in the COCO format and follow the convention defined below.
-For training a model using custom dataset, training, validation, and annotations folders must exist.
+For training a model using a custom dataset, training, validation, and annotations folders must exist.
 Bounding box annotations for the training and validation folders shall be placed under the annotations folder.
 The current version of the module only takes horizontal bounding box input.
 ::